krachtstefan/runverter/README.md

 - Compile the ember app locally.
 - Upload all files to Amazon S3 asset server.
-- Publish the index.html page in a dedicated Redis key (like runverter:XXXXXX)
+- Publish the index.html page in a dedicated Redis key (like runverter:index:XXXXXX).
-- Preview the version with a secret url like http://runverter.io/?index_key=XXXXXX
+- Preview the version with a secret url like http://runverter.io/?index_key=XXXXXX.
-- Activate the deployed version by copying the value of runverter:XXXXXX key to runverter:current
+- Activate the deployed version by copying the value of runverter:index:XXXXXX key to runverter:index:current-content.

 ### Requirements